monsoonmaelstrom/book2/book2.md

 *Soon, soon, soon, soon,* my inner voice repetitively chants needing something to do as they draw closer and closer.

 The breeze tickles my skin, and the leaves on the trees rustle softly.
 I hear an owl hoot somewhere nearby, and briefly wonder if it’s the one I gave to Giorgi keeping watch, not that it matters—my brain just won’t shut up.
 The waiting is always the worst part.
 I would prefer to be actively doing something, even if it’s something terrible.
-But right now, I wait.
+But right now, I force myself to wait.

-They’re less than a mile away now, but I remain seated on the ground, unmoving, until I can see them with my own eyes.
+They’re less than a mile away, but I remain seated on the ground, unmoving, until I can see them with my own eyes.
 When I finally do, I stand.
 Iverson stops their group about twenty feet away from me.

 I can see Liam, Alex, and Peter in the wagon.
 Peter’s head is bowed and he’s looking down at his hands.
 Liam’s eyes are surveying our immediate vicinity, maybe looking for the others.
 Alex is looking at me intently, and he’s the one I’m focused on.
 I’m throwing all my feelings directly at him—screaming ‘Jump!’—hoping he picks up on them, which it seems like he’s trying to do.

-(( you should do more description here ))

 I stand waiting silently until Iverson dismounts.
+He’s dressed entirely in unadorned black, as are the other three men on horseback and the one driving the wagon.
 The others in his party stay atop their horses.

 We stare across the distance at one another for a few moments.
+The moon is at my back and ever so slightly lights his face, his eyes are lost in the shadows cast by his brow though, but I do note a slight stubble covering his cheeks where I’ve always seem him clean-shaven before.

 “Hi, dad,” I say.